Yeah, Anachronism Police, I know: the Von Trapp Family Singers did NOT sing that last variation on ‘goodbye‘.

 But, rather simply, because it makes me feel good. 😊

-Before I settled on the See Ya (later)! theme for this post, I’d been contemplating writing about the irony of my likely time of passing — how it looks pretty certain now that I’m going to make it through the end of Winter, the season most associated with death, and I’ll give up the ghost in the Spring instead, the season most associated with birth.
+Before I settled on the See Ya (later)! theme for this post, I’d been contemplating writing about the irony of my likely time of passing — how it looks pretty certain now that I’m going to make it through the end of Winter, the season most associated with death, and that I’ll give up the ghost in the Spring instead, the season most associated with birth.

 BUT…these two themes are really one and the same.